-D.A A student entering Grade 9 in the 2012-2013 school year must earn:
+A. A student entering Grade 9 in the 2012-2013 school year must earn:

-A student entering Grade 9 in the 20 2015-2016 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2012-2013 School Year English 4 Credits English Language Arts (ELA) Mathematics 4 Credits in Mathematics 1 Credit Algebra I 1 Credit Geometry Industry certifications that lead to college credit may substitute for up to two math credits (except for Algebra I and Geometry) Science 3 Credits in Science Science (1 credit in Biology, two of which must have a laboratory component) Social Studies 3 Credits in Social Studies Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government & .5 Credit in Economics Foreign Languages Not required for graduation.
+2015-2016 Standard Diploma Graduation Requirements Students Entering Grade 9 in 2012-2013 School Year English 4 Credits English Language Arts (ELA)

+Mathematics 4 Credits in Mathematics mainematics 1 Credit Algebra I 1 Credit Geometry Industry certifications that lead to college credit may substitute for up to two math credits 0.1 (except for Algebra I and Geometry) Science 3 Credits in Science (1 credit in Biology, two of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government & .5 Credit in Economics Foreign Languages Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.
-Fine & Performing Arts, 1 Credit in Fine & Performing Arts, Speech/Debate, or Practical Arts Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits State Assessments Students must p ass the Grade 10 FCAT 2.0 Reading Assessment or earn ACT concordant score.
-Student must earn a passing score on the Algebra 1 EOC or comparative math score on P.E.R.T.
+Fine & Performing Arts, 1 Credit in Fine & Performing Arts, Speech/Debate, or Practical Arts Speech/Debate, or Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits Students must p ass the Grade 10 FCAT 2.0 Reading Assessment or earn ACT State Assessments concordant score.
+State Assessments Student must earn a passing score on the Algebra 1 EOC or comparative math score on P.E.R.T.
 On-Line Course Requires a full course to be completed.
 Grade Point Average Cumulative GPA of 2.0 on a 4.0 scale (unweighted).
-Diploma Designations & ACCEL 18-Credit Option Scholar Designation In addition to meeting the standard high school diploma requirements: Earn 1 Credit in Algebra II Earn 1 Credit in Statistics or an equally rigorous math course Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in range of Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established ACCEL Program Meet all requirements for a standard high school diploma with the (18 credits minimum) following exceptions: (10 ordato minimum) Physical Education is not required Online courses not required 3 elective credits only
+Diploma Designations & ACCEL 18-Credit Option In addition to meeting the standard high school diploma requirements: Earn 1 Credit in Algebra II Earn 1 Credit in Statistics or an equally rigorous math course Pass the Biology I EOC (or earn minimum score required to earn college credit on AP Scholar Designation or AICE exam) Scholar Designation Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain 1 or more industry certifications from the list established ACCEL Program Meet all requirements for a standard high school diploma with the following exceptions: (18 credits minimum) Physical Education is not required Online courses not required 3 elective credits only

-E.B.
-A student entering Grade 9 in the 2013-2014 school year and forward:
+B. A student entering Grade 9 in the 2013-2014 school year and forward: